sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(getMonthNumberByName('may')).toBe(5) -->

-Let’s replace the conditions with a table:
+Let’s replace these conditions with a table:

 ```js
 const MONTH_NAME_TO_NUMBER = {